dof-dss/nicsdru_dept/README.md

 [![CircleCI](https://circleci.com/gh/dof-dss/nicsdru_dept/tree/development.svg?style=svg)](https://circleci.com/gh/dof-dss/nicsdru_dept/tree/development)

+**NOTE: NIGov (northernireland.gov.uk)**
+Group access control for the NIGov domain is altered by some custom modules to provide access to certain content types without assigning it to the NIGov group.

 # Departmental sites codebase

 This source code is for the Departmental sites.
 It is built with Drupal 9 in a single codebase, single database manner using these key contrib modules to control content and access across the sites: